Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Sc-smoothness, Sc-splicings, and Polyfolds

 Clearly, $V\oplus E$ is a relatively open subset of the partial quadrant $C\oplus E$ in the sc-Banach space $W\oplus E$ and the sc-smooth map

 defined by $ r (v, e)=(v, \pi_v (e))$ satisfies $r\circ r=r$ and hence is an sc-smooth retraction onto the retract $r(V\oplus E)=K.$

-So far we have defined the sc-smoothness of maps between open subsets of sc-Banach spaces and use it now to define the sc-smoothness of mappings between local models as follows. \begin{definition} A map $f:(O, C, E)\to (O', C', E')$ between two local M-polyfold models is of class $\ssc^1$ if the composition $f\circ r:U\to E'$ is of class $\ssc^1$ where $U\subset C\subset E$ is a relatively open subset of the partial quadrant $C$ in the sc-Banach space $E$ and where $r:U\to U$ is an sc-smooth retraction onto $r(U)=O$. \end{definition} The chain rule generalizes to $\ssc^1$-maps between sc-smooth local models.
+So far we have defined the sc-smoothness of maps between open subsets of sc-Banach spaces and use it now to define the sc-smoothness of mappings between local models as follows. \begin{definition} A map $f:(O, C, E)\to (O', C', E')$ between two local M-polyfold models is of class $\ssc^1$ if the composition $f\circ r:U\to E'$ is of class $\ssc^1$ where $U\subset C\subset E$ is a relatively open subset of the partial quadrant $C$ in the sc-Banach space $E$ and where $r:U\to U$ is an sc-smooth retraction onto $r(U)=O$. \end{definition}